theznerd/FullSheetCurlingTimer/README.md

 ### Notes for future consideration

+- WebKit has no support (actively opposes) for the Web Bluetooth API, and all iOS browsers are forced to use WebKit (with the exception of EU member states).
+Therefore, iOS support is not feasible with the current Web Bluetooth API limitations.
+Need to switch to a native app, which will bring added complexity.
+Looking at React Native for now.
 - It is possible to infer the direction of travel from the sequence of laser trip events, so that a stone passing the opposing back line does not cause a new timing event.
 However, this may be error-prone if stones are being thrown